emmabarbier/cppcourse-brunnel/README.md

       - the end time (ms), enter a value of 100 for example.

       Now you can go in the file build.
-      A MembranePotential.txt was created.
+      A MembranePotential.txt is created.
 You can open it and see that we have a spike of neuron 1 at 92.4ms, then neuron 2 receives an input of value 0.1 at time 93.9, which is 1.5ms after the spike of neuron 1.
       Note that you can set the end time at 400.
 You will see spikes of neuron 1 at times 92.4ms, 186.8ms, 281.2ms and 375.6ms

       --> We have a good connection between two neurons.
-Now we can simulate many neurons to get closer to a brain like simulation.
+Now we can simulate many neurons to get closer to a brain-like simulation.

  B) A NETWORK OF NEURONS :